StormFireFox1/Refuge/content/post/2020-06-17-bread-bot-data.md

 variety of sleep schedules than I previously expected; no one sleeps only 3 hours a night, and the times the server didn’t have messages is very small.

+If you're a member of ACM's Discord, you might already notice that members are incredibly active at around 2 AM, but this isn't really reflected in the heatmap.
+This is mostly because members are active in voice channels at around that time, and voice channel times are not easily exportable, nor present in my dataset.

 One could also do this to look at one person’s messaging habits by filtering all the chat messages to only include the specific user’s messages, and you can get a similar heatmap.
 Here’s mine: